Anthony Parnther: Early life and family

 Anthony Parnther was born in Norfolk, Virginia, to Samalauluoloitefu (née Paese), an economist and professor, and George Parnther, an engineer.

 Around 1949, George Parnther emigrated to the United States from Kingston, Jamaica and enlisted in the U.S. Navy before serving in the Korean War.
 George eventually matriculated from the Massachusetts Institute of Technology with degrees in engineering and mathematics.
 Samalaulu (abbreviated) emigrated from Samoa in 1960 and studied economics at Columbia University.
 The Parnther family settled in Norfolk, Virginia in the late 1960s.

 Anthony graduated from E.C.
 Glass High School in Lynchburg, Virginia, where he played the cello, bassoon, and tuba in the instrumental music department.

 Education

-Anthony received his Bachelor of Arts from East Tennessee State University in Johnson City, Tennessee.
+Anthony attended East Tennessee State University in Johnson City, Tennessee.
 He studied conducting at Yale University and music performance at Northwestern University.
 At Yale University, he studied conducting with Lawrence Leighton Smith.

 Career

 After a two-year international search, the San Bernardino Symphony appointed Anthony Parnther as their Music Director in May 2019.

 Parnther currently serves as conductor of the Southeast Symphony in Los Angeles, California.
 Previously, he conducted the Orange County Symphony in Anaheim, California and the Inland Valley Symphony (now the Temecula Valley Symphony) in Temecula, California.

-He is a noted conductor, orchestrator, and bassoonist with the Hollywood Studio Symphony for television, motion pictures, and video games.
+He works as a conductor, orchestrator, and bassoonist with the Hollywood Studio Symphony for television, motion pictures, and video games.